Free Deckpad on Orders +$75

 2. Zombie worms

 Several worms love to feast on carcasses on land—for example, the squeamish maggots.
 Down in the ocean, zombie worms do the work.
 They suck out the nutrients out of any bones in the sea, using feathery plumes splay.
 But that is not the scary bit.
-The worms you see enjoying their bone buffet are female zombie worms with up 111 males living inside them!
+The worms you see enjoying their bone buffet are female zombie worms with up to 111 males living inside them!

 Do not worry.
 You will not be their next meal until you end up being one of the John Doe skeletons in the ocean.
 You are also less likely to see one because they live thousands of feet underwater.